Midnight Court (film): Background

-1937's Midnight Court (originally titled, Justice After Dark) was the first film Ann Dvorak appeared in for Warner Bros. after being dismissed by the studio in 1935 for purportedly being too ill to work.
+1937's Midnight Court (originally titled, Justice After Dark) was the first film Ann Dvorak appeared in for Warner Bros.
+Pictures after being dismissed by the studio in 1935 for purportedly being too ill to work.
 Dvorak's role in her return film was not unlike roles she had portrayed in previous Warner Bros. productions, but Midnight Court marked the first time she received top billing in the credits.

 To prepare for the role of court reporter, Dvorak reportedly spent some time in actual Los Angeles night courts.